PisterLab/micromissiles-unity/docs/Simulation_Logging.md

   └── ...
 ```

-If the simulation run was executed through the command line with a run configuration provided, the logs will be stored in a parent directory called `<run_config_name>_<timestamp>`.
+If the simulation run was executed through `Tools/run_batch.py`, the logs will be stored in a parent directory called `<run_config_name>_<timestamp>`.
 The logs of each simulation run are then stored in subdirectories within this parent directory, called `run_<run_index>_seed_<seed>`.
+Invoking the single-run CLI directly will cause the logs to be written to the explicit absolute directory passed via `--output_dir`.
-Since a run configuration is provided, the simulation does not automatically restart on conclusion, so there are only two CSV files per subdirectory.
+Since each Unity worker executes exactly one simulation run, there are only two CSV files per subdirectory.

 ```
 Logs/
   ├── batch_7_quadcopters_20251117_095849/